aembke/fred.rs/docs/README.md

 ## TLDR:

-Beyond the main README, here's a quick list of things that potential users way want to consider.
+Beyond the main README, here's a quick list of things that potential users may want to consider.

 * It requires Tokio.
 * It does not support `no-std` builds.